recrush/recrush/README.md

-# Learned Cache: The Recrush Way
+# Learned Systems: The Recrush Way

-A brief study of caching policies and systems.
+A brief study of learned systems.

 ## Why "recrush"?